-Transform a basic throw blanket into a beautiful bohemian accent by adding large scale embroidery.
+Transform a basic throw blanket into a beautifully bohemian accent by adding large scale embroidery.
 To do this, pick out three or more colors of chunky yarn and a knitting gauge needle.
-Plan out your pattern in advance so you have a general ideal of where to start.Continue to 7 of 16 below.
+Plan out your pattern in advance so you have a general idea of where to start.Continue to 7 of 16 below.

 07 of 16